 Samsung Galaxy S20 review: Software

 The Samsung Galaxy S20 comes with Samsung’s new One UI 2 software, which streamlines the interface to make it easier to jump into your favorite apps, change settings and more.
 This rides on top of Android 10, which includes great new features like Smart Reply, a dark mode and better privacy controls.

 Samsung is also trying to build better experiences into the Galaxy S20, starting with Google Duo integration.
 Google’s answer to FaceTime, this video chat app is built right into the phone dialer and contacts apps, and you can video chat with up to 8 people.
 Plus, you can video chat in full HD for the first time.

 I conducted a Google Duo video call with my colleague, Adam, and I appreciated that I could start the video call right from the phone app.
 He said I looked pretty clear coming through his Pixel 4, and his face and voice were both clear on my end after some initial buffering.

 Other software features include Music Share for sharing out your Bluetooth connection to your car (so someone else can control the playlist for a while) and Spotify integration with Bixby routines, so the Samsung Galaxy S20 will recommend playlists based on your preference and even the moment of the day.

 At $999, the Samsung Galaxy S20 isn’t cheap, but it is the most affordable new Galaxy S20 phone.
 It’s also the most compact phone in Samsung’s flagship lineup, making it the best choice for those looking for an Android device that won’t bulge out of their pockets or require two hands to operate.
-The star of the show is the new camera, which impresses with new features like Single Take and a more powerful zoom, but the jury is out on the image quality versus the iPhone 11 and Pixel 4.
+The star of the show is the new camera, which impresses with new features like Single Take and a more powerful zoom.